pietropecchi/Voice-to-Screen/README.md

     ```

 2. Select the source and target languages for transcription and translation.
-3. Select the audio input device for recording (e.g., microphone).
+3. Select the audio input device for recording (e.g., microphone or virtual microphone).
 4. The application will display real-time transcription and translation in the GUI.

 ## File Descriptions